niccokunzmann/open-web-calendar/docs/templates.md

 ## Recurring Events with Categories

-If you are at home, planning the days with the family, events might have different categories depending on who they are for.
+If you are at home, planning the days with the family, events might have different categories depending on who they are for: `work` or `personal`.
+Events can be single events or occur every day.

 {{calendar_iframe("family-planning.json")}}